10 Must-See Northland Attractions: Photo Locations in New Zealand

-These are the photos I’ve taken during my time exploring Northland attractions in New Zealand.
-Hopefully, you not only enjoy the images but get inspired to visit this area yourself.
+These are the photos I’ve taken while exploring Northland attractions in New Zealand.
+Hopefully, you not only enjoy the images but also get inspired to visit this area yourself.
 Don’t forget to take your camera.

 Northland Attractions

 There are so many Northland attractions to see when you visit.
-Basing yourself in Paihia is a great option for those wanting to take tours like the Cream Trip cruise in the Bay of Islands and up to the most Northern point in New Zealand Cape Reinga.
+Basing yourself in Paihia is an excellent option for those wanting to take tours, such as the Cream Trip cruise in the Bay of Islands, and up to the most northern point in New Zealand, Cape Reinga.

 One place that was a pilgrimage for me is the very top of New Zealand, Cape Reinga.
-Not only is Cape Reinga the northernmost point of Northland but also of New Zealand.
+Not only is Cape Reinga the northernmost point of Northland, but it is also the northernmost point of New Zealand.

 Cape Reinga Lighthouse Northland attractions.